-Background: Cathy Hunter has spent over forty years in independent school education, serving as teacher, dean, division head, head of school, trustee, and consultant.
-Born in London and raised in upstate New York, her career began on the east coast; after several years of teaching (Phillips Academy Andover and Maumee Valley Country Day School) she served as department chair and dean at St. Timothy’s School in Baltimore, Maryland for eleven years and Upper School Head at Head-Royce School in Oakland, California for twelve years.
+Background: Catherine Hunter has spent over 40 years in independent school education, serving as teacher, dean, division head, head of school, trustee and consultant.
+Born in London and raised in upstate New York, her career began on the east coast; after several years as intern (Phillips Academy Andover) and teacher (Maumee Valley Country Day School) she served as Department Chair and Dean of Students at St. Timothy’s School in Baltimore, Maryland for 11 years and Upper School Head at Head-Royce School in Oakland, California for 12 years.

-Cathy has extensive experience in faculty and administrative team-building, parent education and strategic board development.
-She has served as Board Chair of the California Teacher Development Collaborative, as trustee at Bay Area Independent schools (Escuela Bilingue, The Oxbow School, The Berkeley School, Marin Primary and Middle School, Marin Horizon School and the California Association of Independent Schools.)
-Cathy has received a Klingenstein Fellowship, presented at several National Association of Independent Schools (NAIS) conferences, and taught classes and workshops in child and adolescent development, women in leadership and effective parenting.
+Cathy has extensive experience in faculty and administrative team building, parent education and strategic board development.
+She has served as Board Chair of the California Teacher Development Collaborative, and as trustee at Bay Area independent schools (Escuela Bilingue, The Oxbow School, The Berkeley School, Marin Primary and Middle School, Marin Horizon School) and the California Association of Independent Schools.
+Cathy has been an educational consultant at over a dozen schools, served on accreditation teams in California, Ohio, Maryland and Washington DC and presented at several National Association of Independent Schools (NAIS) conferences.
+She has taught classes and workshops in child and adolescent development, arts education and creativity, literacy, women in leadership, and effective parenting.

 Catherine holds a BFA from the Rhode Island School of Design, where she studied sculpture, and an MEd from Loyola College where she studied educational administration, with an emphasis on women in leadership.